Mberra6/real-support-academy/README.md

 # Group 45 Software Engineering Project

-First of all, clone the repository into vs code.
+First of all, clone the repository.

-To run the system, open 2 terminals in vs code and make sure ports 3000 and 3333 are available to use in your computer.
+To run the system, open 2 terminals and make sure ports 3000 and 3333 are available to use in your computer.

 In the first terminal, run the following commands:
 1. cd server
 2. npm install
 3. npm start

-It is vital that the server is running in order for the system to function as expected.
+The server is will now be running on Port 3333.

 In the second terminal, run the following commands:
 1. cd client